-In 2013, due to pneumonia and the septicaemia which followed, the single mother from Lochwinnoch lost both hands and legs below the knee.
+In 2013, due to pneumonia and the septicaemia which followed, Corrinne Hutton, a single mother from Lochwinnoch lost both hands and legs below the knee.
 Her bad luck continued in 2017, when she had to have most of one lung removed due to an infection.

 However, she never allowed these tragedies to rule her life.
-She is an inspiration and motivation for others, and today, she is known as the first female quadruple amputee to summit Mount Kilimanjaro.
+She is an inspiration and motivation for others, and today, she is known as the first female quadruple amputee to conquer Kilimanjaro.

-This is an incredible feat for even the most able-bodied, but to conquer Africa’s highest summit, without hands or feet, is truly remarkable.
+This is an incredible feat for even the most able-bodied, but for a quadruple amputee to conquer Kilimanjaro, Africa’s highest summit, without hands or feet, is truly remarkable.

 The simulator is the £110 ($144) million brainchild of the University of West Scotland and will soon be made available to athletes, businesses and the public, to aid in altitude and extreme climate training.